strowk/synf/readme.md

 # synf - hot reload for MCP servers

-`synf` dan help you developing MCP server by hot reloading it on file changes.
+`synf` can help you developing MCP server by hot reloading it on file changes.

 `synf dev` command proxies stdio transport between MCP client and server and hot-reloads the server by rebuilding/restarting and refreshing the states (such as sending list_changed notifications).